mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### max_annotations_to_keep

-Configures max number of dashboard annotations that Grafana stores.
+Configures max number of dashboard annotations that Mosaicoo stores.
 Default value is 0, which keeps all dashboard annotations.

 ## [annotations.api]